ParvishGajjar/Workoscope/Workoscope_Lookup.md

   * API call made to get all the user details.
   <br/>

-  * API Call made while upadting or removing cover page of profile
+  * API Call made while updating or removing cover page of profile

   <br/>